-Dr. Oldman, a shareholder, has limited liabilty protection via the professional corporation.
-Susan Yoo cannot reach Dr. gold’s personal assets, home, savings, etc…
+- Dr. Oldman, a shareholder, has limited liabilty protection via the professional corporation.
+Susan Yoo cannot reach Dr. gold’s personal assets, home, savings, and so on.

 The tax advantages for a Professional Corporation are the same as the advantages afforded to a C Corporation or S Corporation.
 In fact, a Professional Corporation may elect S Corporation status where appropriate.

 Caveat: Corporate filing requirements can vary and may be more or less expansive depending on your state.
 Laws governing professional services and Corporations are often quite complex.
 We strongly urge you to consult with an attorney before making the decision to form a Professional corporation.
 Forming a corporation is a Major decision that will have an impact on your business.